mono-app/mobile-rn/README.md

 ### How to Submit a `pull request`
 To submit a `pull request`, you need to create a new branch and create a `pull request` from that branch.
 For example, you want to merge `modify-readme` branch to `master`.
 You can create `pull request` from the `modify-readme` branch to `master`.

+### How to Code on Modules
+Modules is a small application that lives inside the Mono App.
+There is a `modules` folder.
+If you are working a certain module, you need to place your code inside the `modules` folder.

 Please refer to `issue` if you want to make ` pull request`

 ## Issue Tracker